ikatanic/ikatanic.github.io/_posts/2018-09-14-polynomial-multiplication.md

 ## Conclusion
 We started with the polynomial multiplication problem but we also learned how to do FFT efficiently.
-FFT, on the other hand, is used everywhere (for example, processing of various kinds of signals).
+FFT, on the other hand, is widely used for signal processing.
 Some big-integer libraries still use the Karatsuba algorithm, while others have opted for FFT or even fancier algorithms.

 FFT/NTT-based multiplications are definitely a better choice than Karatsuba when talking about speed, but FFT can have precision problems while NTT might not be applicable.
 Another random benefit of the Karatsuba algorithm is that it can be used even when the division is not defined (modulo 24, for example).

 ## Few practical tips
-1. NTT-based multiplication can be used even if we don't want the result modulo prime $p$.
-It is sufficient to use any $p$ larger than any value in our result.
+1. NTT-based multiplication can be used even if we need the full, "non-modulo", result.
+It suffices to use a $p$ larger than any value in the result.
-If we are constrained by sizes of integer data types, we can do the multiplication modulo few different primes.
-They can be small, but their product must be larger than any value in our result.
-The results can then be combined into non-modulo result using the [Chinese Remained Theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem).
+However, in practice we may be limited by integer data type sizes.
+In that case, we can repeat the multiplication using different primes.
+They can be small, but as long as their product is greater than any value in the result, the full result can be reconstructed using the [Chinese Remainder Theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem).

 2. When implementing Cooley-Tukey to do FFT be aware of the form of $w$ and compute its powers using [De Moivre's formula](https://en.wikipedia.org/wiki/De_Moivre%27s_formula).